hpca-uji/PyDTNN/README.md

 * Project TIN2017-82972-R **"Agorithmic Techniques for Energy-Aware and Error-Resilient High Performance Computing"** funded by the Spanish Ministry of Economy and Competitiveness (2018-2020).

-* Project RTI2018-098156-B-C51 **"Innovative Technologies of Processors, Accelerators and Networks for Data Centers and High Performance Computing"** funded by the Spanish Ministry of Science, Innocation and Universities .
+* Project RTI2018-098156-B-C51 **"Innovative Technologies of Processors, Accelerators and Networks for Data Centers and High Performance Computing"** funded by the Spanish Ministry of Science, Innocation and Universities.

 * Project CDEIGENT/2017/04 **"High Performance Computing for Neural Networks"** funded by the Valencian Government.